BoMartinez/20200905-ds4a-project/06. entregables/01 Project Scoping.md

 1. Time series to model daily passenger demand (methodology to adjust to be defined)

-2. Unsupervised classification algorithm to determine groups of vehicles in certain arcs and hours of the day, this if it is possible to obtain additional information about the vehicles
+2. Unsupervised algorithms to determine groups of vehicles in certain arcs and hours of the day, this it is possible if we could to obtain additional information about the vehicles